 Check the dispenser chute for ice blockages.
 If you find a blockage, do not use a metal fork or knife to dislodge the ice as this may damage the refrigerator.

 If the ice maker has recently made a lot of ice, it will take time for it to produce more.
 Allow at least 24 hours for the ice bin to refill.

 Got a problem not listed here?
-Expert KitchenAid refrigerator is just a call away!
+Expert KitchenAid refrigerator repair service is just a call away!
 Contact It Is Fixed today!

 We also repair Kitchenaid Ovens